Table of Contents

 Where do commas go in dialogue?

-In dialogue, commas go inside the quotation marks if they are part of the spoken sentence.
-When a dialogue tag follows the dialogue, place a comma after the spoken sentence and before the closing quotation mark.
-If the dialogue tag comes before the dialogue, place the comma after the tag.
+Commas go inside the quotation marks when they’re part of the spoken sentence or when a dialogue tag follows the dialogue.
+If the dialogue tag comes before the quotation, the comma comes after the tag.

 Can you write without dialogue?